articles

 NATURE CENTERS!
 Studies show that children who regularly spend time outside play more creatively, have lower stress levels, develop more robust immune systems, and have greater respect for themselves, others, and the environment.
 Here are 6 Front Range Nature Centers we think you'll love.

 OLD-FASHIONED BACKYARD GAMES.
 Do you remember playing freeze tag or participating in a three-legged race as a kid?
-Have a Throw-Back Thursday in your backyard and play some Classic Outdoor Games with your children!
+Have a Throwback Thursday in your backyard and play some Classic Outdoor Games with your children!

 PICNIC ON THE STAGE.
 There's no place for a concert like Red Rocks!
 Did you know you can picnic and play on the very stage where thousands of iconic musicians have performed?
 Before or after, climb the steps or take a kid-friendly hike around the park.